dnsimple/dnsimple-support/content/articles/guide-setup-and-delegate-zones.md

 **Adding a zone from your Domain List**

 You can also add a zone from your [Domain List](https://support.dnsimple.com/articles/domain-list/#add-new).
-Above the Domain List view, you'll see an “Add new” dropdown.
+Above the Domain List view, you'll see an "Add new" dropdown.
 From there, you can choose to add a DNS zone, a Secondary DNS zone, or a Reverse DNS zone.

 ![screenshot: Add zone from domains](/files/add-zone-from-domains.png)